genlin/CSS-content/README.md

 As the Azure Account Administrator, you can view the current bill at the Azure Account Center and download statements for the previous six billing periods as well.
 For more detail, see [How to download your Azure billing invoice and daily usage data](billing-download-azure-invoice-daily-usage-date.md).

-**How can I request the invoice method of payment?**

-Follow the steps in [Azure Invoicing](https://azure.microsoft.com//pricing/invoicing/) to submit a request to pay by invoice.
-Once your request has been approved, you will be provided instructions on how to set up your subscription for the invoice payment method.

 **How do I remove a credit card that I no longer use as an Azure payment method?**

 You must submit a support ticket to request assistance.
 To create a support ticket to remove a credit card, see the article [How to Create a Support Ticket for Azure Billing and Subscription Issues](billing-how-to-create-billing-support-ticket.md).

 **How can I update or change my credit card information?**

 For instructions about how to use a different credit card as a payment method, or how to add a new credit card see [How to change the credit card used to pay for an Azure subscription](billing-how-to-change-credit-card.md).

 **How do we know in advance about service downtime for planned maintenance?**

 Our Service Level Agreement for availability applies to customer applications which use a minimum of two role instances.
 There is no SLA for single instances.
 Please refer to your [SLA page](https://azure.microsoft.com/support/legal/sla/) for complete details.

-**Planned maintenance**: For both single- and multi-instance configurations, Azure sends email communications in advance to alert you of upcoming planned maintenance (one week in advance for single-instance and 48 hours in advance for multi-instance).
-The email will be sent to the Account Administrator and Co-administrator email accounts provided in the subscription.
+**Planned maintenance (Classic Portal)**: For both single- and multi-instance configurations, Azure sends email communications in advance to alert you of upcoming planned maintenance (one week in advance for single-instance and 48 hours in advance for multi-instance).
+The email will be sent to the Account Administrator, Service Administrator and Co-administrator email accounts provided in the subscription.

-**NOTE:** For more information specific to Virtual Machines see the article [Planned maintenance for Azure virtual machines](..\virtual-machines\virtual-machines-planned-maintenance.md).
+**NOTE:** For more information specific to Virtual Machines see the article [Planned maintenance for Azure virtual machines](./virtual-machines/virtual-machines-planned-maintenance.md).

 **Unplanned maintenance:** In the event of an unplanned service disruption on the Azure Platform, status updates will be made on our [service dashboard](http://status.azure.com/)  and customers will also receive notice in the [Azure classic portal](https://manage.windowsazure.com/).